MineMaarten/PneumaticCraft/CONTRIBUTING-ECLIPSE.md

 Whatever way you chose, you should now be able to select your run-Configuration when you click the little arrow on the run-button.
 Do this now - you should now have 17 mods loaded.
 Create a new world.
 Have fun :o)

-Thanks to skyboy (Thermal Expansion) who pointed me (Rainer, aka DarkStar_DS9) in the right direction when I first tried to get a mod to compile and run.
+Thanks to skyboy (Thermal Expansion) who pointed me in the right direction when I first tried to get a mod to compile and run.